hiteshjasani/clj-aws-s3/README.md

 # clj-aws-s3

-A Clojure library designed to ... well, that part is up to you.
+A simple Clojure library for interacting with AWS S3.

+(still in development)

 ## Usage

-FIXME
+tbd

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Hitesh Jasani

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.